paul-mcnamee/blog-next/posts/unity-game-hail-bounce.md

 ## Downloading and installing unity

 Download the unity hub [here](https://unity3d.com/get-unity/download).
 Once the download and install is complete, there is a section for installs.
 Be sure to select the appropriate version.
 The first one in the list is not the one you want, make sure you select a version with the letter f for final in it.
 The a version is alpha, and the b version is beta which are somewhat unstable.
-The most recent final release at the time of writing is <kbd>Unity 2019.1.8.f1</kbd>.
+The most recent final release at the time of writing is `Unity 2019.1.8.f1`.

 Make sure you select Android Build Support and the nested Android SDK and NDK Tools which we will go into later.
 Feel free to select any other platforms you might be interested in building your game for, I won't go into those in this post since I haven't gotten there yet.